source-separation/tutorial/_sources/basics/phase.md

 guess which is which? [^fn2]

-Therein lies the problem: there is a complicated interplay between how the {term}`DFT` captures the signal at each time step, how the frequency is captured and how the phase is captured.
+Therein lies the problem: there is a complicated interplay between how the DFT captures the signal at each time step, how the frequency is captured and how the phase is captured.
 Let's build some intuition for why this is.
 For the same time step, the lower frequency components of the signal change less quickly than the higher frequency components.
 This means that for any two adjacent